sr-webcode/ScoopRecipe/readme.md

 # Scoop Recipe App

 ## About
-a simple recipe web app that allows you to view, edit, update and delete exisitng recipes.
+a simple food recipe web app that allows you to view, edit, update and delete exisitng recipes.

 ## Screenshots